esamattis/piler/README.md

 For the stable see the <a href="http://epeli.github.com/node-pile">homepage</a>.
 </div>

-# Pile
+# Piler

+Feature hilights

+  * Minify and concatenate JS and CSS
+  * Tag rendering
+  * Namespaces
+  * Push CSS changes to the browser in development mode using Socket.IO
+  * Easy code sharing with server

 ## Awesome Asset Manager for Node.js

-*Pile* allows you to manage all your JavaScript and CSS assets cleanly and directly from code.
-It will concatenate and minify them in production and it takes care of rendering the tags as every other proper asset manager.
+*Piler* allows you to manage all your JavaScript and CSS assets cleanly and directly from code.
+It will concatenate and minify them in production and it takes care of rendering the tags.

 So why create a yet another asset manager?
 Because Node.js is special.
 In Node.js a JavaScript asset isn't just a pile of bits that are sent to the browser.
 It's code.
 It's code that can be also used in the server and I think that it's the job of asset managers to help with it.
-So in *node-pile* you can take code directly from your Javascript objects, not just from JavaScript files.
+So in *Piler* you can take code directly from your Javascript objects, not just from JavaScript files.
 Copying things from Rails is just not enough.

 Server-side code: